-The primary operator control station is in the platform.
+The primary operator control station is in the platform and shall only be accessed with the extending structure fully stowed.
 From this control station, the operator can drive and steer the machine in both forward and reverse directions.
 The operator can raise or lower the mast and the boom, or extend/retract the telescope or swing the mast to the left or right.
 Standard mast swing is 172.5 degree left and right of the stowed position.
 The machine has a Ground Control Station which will override the Platform Control Station.
 Ground Controls operate mast, boom, telescope and swing and are to be used in an emergency to lower the platform to the ground should the operator in the platform be unable to do so.
 The Ground Control is also to be used in Pre-Start Inspection.